NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --forced-triangulation-distance <meters>
     When triangulation fails, for example, when input cameras are inaccurate, artificially create a triangulation point this far ahead of the camera, in units of meters.
+Some of these may later be filtered as outliers.

 --ip-num-ransac-iterations <iterations (default: 1000)>
     How many RANSAC iterations to do in interest point matching.